learnapollo/pokedex-react-native/README.md

 yarn install
 ```

-Then start the app in your Exponent Developpment Environnement.
+Then start the app in your Exponent Development Environement.

 ## Workflow